FuturisticGoo/UnPYC/README.md

 This is an example of extracting a pyinstaller packaged .exe and decompiling the bytecode stored in it.

 ![Example Usage](https://raw.githubusercontent.com/FuturisticGoo/UnPYC/main/example/example.gif)

+> You can change the theme from the settings menu.

 ## Portable Python